InteropIO/community-articles/insights/diagnosing-issues-and-behavior-with-io.Insights/README.md

 - Inform the user about the permission settings.
 - Optionally, investigate entitlement assignment via further trace exploration.

-### Time saved

-No ticket escalations and no guessing - finding a tricky problem took just few minutes.
+So no ticket escalations and no guessing - finding a tricky problem took just few minutes.
 The out-of-the-box instruments provided by io.Connect + io.Insights gives you everything you need with minimum setup in the observability platform you are already familiar with.

 **In the next article, we'll cover custom instruments and more advanced workflows across services.**